chbrooks/CS662Assignment3/assignment2/code/README.md

 * Illustrate the value of separating problem knowledge from algorithm.
 * Provide examples of "Pythonic" ways to implement solutions, especially OO Python, list comprehensions, and functions as objects.

 For this assignment, I have provided you with a fair amount of support code, which should let you focus on the interesting aspects of the problem.

 We will work with the San Francisco map from assignment 1, which is included in your repository. (please feel free to modify this to create additional test cases.)
 We will use distance as a solution metric in all cases.

 (20%) Path.
-As discussed in class, search is really the processing of traversing a series of states.
+As discussed in class, search is really the traversing of a series of states.
 In our problem, each state is associated with a partial path through a graph.
 I have provided the beginnings of a Path class for you; you should complete the following methods:
 * __lt__, __le__, __gt__, __ge__, __eq__, __ne__.
 These will be used to order states in the search queue for A* search.
 Path p1 is < path p2 if p1.cost < p2.cost.

 * successors.
 I have provided you with a helper class called a PathFactory.
 Its job is to hold the graph representing this problem and to generate successors.
 It has one method, called successors.
 This should return a list of all Paths that are successors from the current path.
 (This will correspond to adjacent vertices in the graph).
 You may be tempted to try to put some "smarts" in this method and only return states that will lead to a particular solution.
 Resist this temptation - selecting between states is the role of the search function.
 This function should only return all possible successor states.